 A pair of comfy socks are a hygge necessity

 As well as the setting and the social aspects of hygge, indulgence also plays an important role – a conscious consumption of tasty treats.
 Hot drinks are very popular, especially coffee, tea and hot chocolate for children, combined with homemade cakes or oven fresh cinnamon buns, which can be enjoyed and shared round a group on a Sunday.
 You shouldn’t have a guilty conscience here because of the calories either, but consciously savour an afternoon that’ll do you a world of good and help you appreciate the good things in life.

-Presumably the desire for hygge is the reason why Denmark is such a popular tourist destination for German tourists.
+Presumably the desire for hygge is the reason why Denmark is such a popular tourist destination.
 In turbulent, crisis-stricken times everywhere in the world, there’s nothing better than leaving behind your daily woes.
 A nice holiday home on an idyllic beachside, indulging in tasty treats at a get together with close friends guarantees a maximum boost to your well-being.
 That is hygge.